kakwa/puppet-samba/README.md

 }
 ```

 ## Limitations

-For now, this module only works on RedHat CentOS
+For now, this module only works on RedHat/CentOS

 ## Development